Nov 21, 2024

 All Bets Are On: Supreme Court Says Congress Can’t Keep States from Authorizing Sports Gambling

-Person using a laptop Photo Source: Adobe Stock Image
+A person placing an online sports bet using a laptop.
+Photo Source: Adobe Stock Image

 In a case decided on May 14, 2018, the Supreme Court of the United States held that provisions of a federal law prohibiting states from authorizing sports gambling violate the “anticommandeering” doctrine of the U.S. Constitution.
 The case is Murphy v.
 NCAA, and it has huge implications for Atlantic City, the state of New Jersey, and sports fans everywhere.